mattwarren/mattwarren.github.io/_posts/2016-02-15-technically-speaking-anniversary-mentoring.md

 I've been reading the excellent [Technically Speaking](https://tinyletter.com/techspeak/archive) newsletter for a while now and when they announced they would be running a [mentoring program](http://www.catehuston.com/blog/2015/12/07/running-a-mentoring-program/), I jumped at the chance and applied straight away.
 The idea was that each applicant had to set themselves speaking goals or identify areas they wanted to improve and then if you were selected [@techspeakdigest](https://twitter.com/techspeakdigest) would set you up with a mentor.

-I was fortunate enough to be selected and assigned to [Cate](https://twitter.com/catehstn) one of the authors of the newsletter, who is also a fairly prolific [conference speaker](http://www.catehuston.com/blog/talks/).
-As part of scheme I had to identify the areas that I wanted to improve during the hour-long mentoring session, which for were:
+I was fortunate enough to be chosen and assigned to [Cate](https://twitter.com/catehstn) one of the authors of the newsletter, who is also a prolific [conference speaker](http://www.catehuston.com/blog/talks/).
+As part of scheme I had to identify the areas that I wanted to improve during the hour-long mentoring session, which for me were:

 - Turning an outline into a good abstract.
 - Tips for getting a talk accepted via a CFP submission

-I've previously done [some talks]({{base}}/speaking) and they seemed to be well received, but I wanted to expand the range of topics I covered and try and speak at some other conferences.
+I've previously done [some talks]({{base}}/speaking) and they seemed to be well received, but I wanted to expand the range of topics I talked about and try and speak at some other conferences.

 ## Writing a Good Abstract
 ----